The fitness tests listed in the table below are the athleticism tests that are performed annually at the NBA pre-draft camp.

 |Body Size||Anthropometrical measurements that are taken include height with and without shoes, weight, wingspan and standing reach.
 Percent body fat has also been measured in the last few years.|

-The information listed above for the testing performed at the pre-draft camp has been found from searching on the internet.
+The information listed above for the testing performed at the pre-draft camp has been found from searching online.
 No specifics on the actual procedures used for these test have been found, and there may be additional tests included.
-Surprisingly there appears to be no test of aerobic fitness.
+Surprisingly there is no test of aerobic fitness.
 Flexibility testing may be included in the physical assessment performed by health professionals.

 - NBA Pre-Draft Fitness Test Results